-We focus on whether social interactions matter for paternity leave take-up along two dimensions: workplace networks (coworkers) and family networks (brothers).
-For both peer groups, we restrict the sample to fathers predicted to be eligible in order to gain precision in the RD estimation.
-Actual eligibility is based on (i) both the father and the mother working at least 6 out of 10 months immediately preceding the birth, and (ii) both the father's and mother's earnings in the prior 10 months exceeding the "substantial gainful activity" threshold.
-The earnings treshold is set annually by the government and adjusted in accordance with the average wage growth in the economy.
-In 2010, the substantial gainful activity level was NOK 72,900 per year (approximately \$12,500).
+For both workplace networks (coworkers) and family networks (brothers), we restrict the sample to fathers predicted to be eligible in order to gain precision in the RD estimation.
+Actual eligibility is based on (i) both the father and the mother working at least 6 out of 10 months immediately preceeding the birth, and (ii) both the father's and mother's earnings in the prior 10 months exceeding a "substantial gainful activity" threshold (approximately NOK 72,900 in the year 2010 or \$12,500).